Give up plastic bags

 Actions speak louder than words and the more you're willing to do, the more committed you'll feel to changing your habits so for more info you could visit these links:

 If you're looking for a bag as a gift for someone and want to help conservation and wildlife at the same time, you could take a look at the National Trust Online Shop which has some pretty bags (not just shopping) enabling you to help the National Trust preserve and protect beautiful places.
-You could also look at the Eden Project's online shop, where you'll find a variety of shopping and shoulder bags.
+The RSPB Online Shop has resuable shopping bags, too.